-Two distinct yet related themes underlie the School's Program of Studies.
-The first theme is respect for indigenous knowledge systems, including languages, cultures, and philosophies.
-The second theme is the University's emphasis on research excellence.
-Together, the themes focus on the School's developing a research capability to address issues affecting Indian, Inuit, and Métis people today.
+Two distinct yet related Principles underlie the Faculty's Program of Studies.
+The first Principle is respect for indigenous knowledge systems, including languages, cultures, and philosophies.
+The second Principle is the University's emphasis on research excellence.
+Together, these Principles focus on the Faculty's developing a research capability to address issues affecting Indian, Inuit, and Métis people today.
 In this context, the students' program of study centres on developing knowledge, and analytical and research skills suited to address problems of current Native interest.

 The objective is to provide students with interdisciplinary academic experience that is integrative.
-Land, language and self-government are among the most vital issues identified by Native communities in the Canadian West and North.
+Land, language and selfgovernment are among the most vital issues identified by Native communities in the Canadian West and North.
 These issues and the emphasis on research of the University and the Native communities have shaped course development.
-At the same time, Native communities are dynamic, and the School intends to respond to these changes and to developments in the broader Canadian society.
-With academic excellence as the standard, the School's courses are interrelated and may be grouped in the following key areas of study:
+At the same time, Native communities are dynamic, and the Faculty intends to respond to these changes and to developments in the broader Canadian society.
+With academic excellence as the standard, the Faculty's courses are interrelated and may be grouped in the following key areas of study: